 There’s a new project in the pipeline at Vamporama Films: a gothic short entitled Monsters, to be directed by Chrissie Harper from a script she’s conjured out of a story idea of mine.
-Taking the lead role will be William Hayes, who mesmerised the audience at our special screening event in October.
 More news soon, but for now, here’s a detail from one of Chrissie’s storyboards.

 I interviewed the actress Dagmar Lassander at the 2016 Festival of Fantastic Films in Manchester.
 I can’t say too much at the moment, but my colleague Chrissie Harper is currently editing footage from our conversation on stage into a short documentary, under the working title The Forbidden Lady.
 More news soon as I’m able to announce it.

 Had a highly entertaining conversation with actor/director Dominic Brunt on Thursday, followed up two days later by a short chat with his wife and regular collaborator Joanne Mitchell.
 The topic was their movie Attack of the Adult Babies, which gets its DVD and Blu-ray release from Nucleus Films on 11 June.
 Touch wood, my feature will appear in Dark Side shortly afterwards.